Iowa Interstate Railroad: Motive power

 In 2006, IAIS also purchased two ex-China Railways QJ 2-10-2 steam locomotives, numbered 6988 and 7081 for special excursion trains and fundraising events.
 6988 has been "Americanized", with a paint scheme inspired by Iowa Interstate's ES44AC locomotives.
 7081 retains its original China Railways paint with Iowa Interstate badges.
 Both were later donated to Central States Steam Preservation Association.

 Since 2018, the 6988 has made several excursion trips to raise money for local volunteer fire departments and promote awareness of Operation Lifesaver.
 As of 2022, both 6988 and 7081 are out of service pending overhaul; the former is currently located at the Railroading Heritage of Midwest America in Silvis, Illinois.

-Pop-up Metro
+Pop-Up Metro

 The Railroad Development Corporation has ordered at least one 2-car -variant of the Vivarail D-Train to operate on the Iowa Interstate Railroad in 2021 as a "pop-up" metro service.

+Iowa City, Iowa planned to use the Pop-Up Metro equipment to open a commuter rail line along the Cedar Rapids and Iowa City Railway (CRANDIC).
+This service was scheduled to open in 2025, but the project was cancelled in January 2025 after CRANDIC refused to allow passenger trains to run on their line.